josdejong/mathjs/lib/expression/step-solver/README.md

 - make sure that all switch statements on operations support unary minus
 - make sure unary minus with a child that is symbol or constant is just treated like any other symbol or constant

+REFACTOR #3

+- make functions to check type of node (done)
+- abstract polynomial terms into its own class, shouldn't have to deal with any args or other node attributes outside of the class (coefficient, exponent, symbol, nodes, constants, etc)